-Editor's note: This piece is co-authored by Maurice Elias, Larry Leverett, Joan Cole Duffell, Neil Humphrey, Cesalie Stepney, and Joseph Ferrito, and adapted from the Handbook of Social and Emotional Learning, now available from Guilford Press.
+Editor's note: This piece is co-authored by Maurice Elias, Larry Leverett, Joan Cole Duffell, Neil Humphrey, Cesalie Stepney, and Joseph Ferrito, and adapted from Handbook of Social and Emotional Learning: Research and Practice, now available from Guilford Press.

 Every school in the United States, and indeed, every school in the world, addresses the social-emotional and character development of the students who pass through its doors.
 It is impossible to bring adults and children together for long periods of time and not influence children's skills and the kinds of people they will become when putting those skills to use.